spoorva/CS6200-Final_Project/README.md

 Phase3Run.py <br><br>

 <b> Evaluation </b><br>
-Evaluating the various runs based on MAP, MRR, Precision, Recall, Precision @5 and @20 and Recall @5 and @20
+Evaluating the various runs based on MAP, MRR, Precision, Recall, Precision @5 and @20 and Recall @5 and @20. <br>
+Reads the list of runs to be evaluated from a file named Output_files_list.txt.

 Run the following command - <br>
 Evaluation.py<br><br>